Guide to the Otto K. Gralert papers

 Alternative formats: The collection includes a xerographic copy of the album indicating the original order of the materials.
 Copy negatives were made from selected photographs in the collection.

-Digitized copies: Selected photographs have been digitized and can be found online at Alaska’s Digital Archives by searching for “Otto K. Gralert.”
+Digitized copies: Selected photographs have been digitized and can be found online at Alaska’s Digital Archives.
+For information about obtaining copies, please contact Archives and Special Collections.

 Rights note: The Archives does not hold copyright to materials in this collection.